 I’m not alone in being self-conscious of my appearance.
 By the age of 16, I was a size 8, or “far too skinny” and “barely eating” as my dad reminded me recently.
 I always thought I was too fat.
 Never skinny enough.
 Never pretty enough.
 Never tall enough, tanned enough or blonde enough.

 I can look back at my pictures now and I see a beautiful, bright young woman.
 But I couldn’t see it then.
 I thought if I looked better I might feel more acceptable.

 I spent the whole time holding my tummy in.
 My breath would never enter my gut and puff it up.
 I was determined my stomach was going to be seen as flat.
 I felt a sense of achievement whenever someone commented on my losing weight.
 I was getting closer and closer to being what I saw as an ‘acceptable size’.
 But I never got there, and I never could.
 Because I just couldn’t see myself how I really was.

 All the while, I failed to recognise that we’re not designed to have a flat stomach; it’s meant to expand with every breath we take.
 We’re supposed to breathe deeply into that space.
+Our breath support us with wise decision-making, accessing calm and courage, and showing up as who we are.
 And I wasn’t breathing well.